This post may contain affiliate links. Please see my disclosure policy for details.

 Dunstanburgh doesn’t see as many crowds as the likes of Bamburgh or Alnwick Castle because of the walk that it takes to get here.

-Step by step walking instructions from Craster to Dunstanburgh Castle
+Step by step instructions for the Craster to Dunstanburgh Castle walk

 For those that would like more detailed walking instructions (I know I do!), I’ll go through each step of the way below.